christian-arthur/ai-policy-advisor/README.md

 ## How the AI Policy Advisor Works

-The AI Policy Advisor exists in both Python module and R package forms, catering to different epidemiologist and data scientist coding paradigms.
-But the principles of the tool remain the same across the different implentations.
+The AI Policy Advisor exists in both R and Python package forms, catering to different epidemiologist and data scientist coding paradigms.
+But the principles and design of the tool remains the same across the two implementations.

 One function wraps text, tables, and various datatypes and automatically aggregates them into an AI prompt.
 Another function then makes a call to the local LLM model.